Table of Contents

 |26 lbs||400 stitches||1000 stitches per minute|

-If you want to comfortably sew heavy duty materials with a machine, this is the perfect sewing machine for you.
+If you want to sew heavy duty materials with a machine comfortably, this is the perfect sewing machine for you.
 It is a semi-industrial sewing machine that can comfortably handle thick materials such as leather, heavy canvas, denim and upholstery fabrics.
-This machine performed comfortably when tested on 10 layers of heavy canvas.
+This machine managed to sew quickly through 10 layers of heavy canvas comfortably.

 The LS-1 is a straight-stitch-only machine with walking foot which is perfect for tough materials.
 The walking foot means the material will not stick to the presser foot during sewing.
 For stronger and more secure seams, the machine offers stitch lengths of up to 6 mm.